mjtorn/python-musicbrainz2/examples/README.txt

  findlabel.py
     Search MusicBrainz for a label matching the given label name.

+ folksonomytags.py
+    Get and submit MusicBrainz folksonomy tags for a given entity.

  getartist.py
     Retrieve an artist using a MusicBrainz ID and display all officially released albums.